wrudder/project0/README.md

 ## By William Rudder

 ### HTML
-To begin the project, i started off creating 9 divs which would represent the 3x3 grids of my tic tac toe game.
+To begin the project, I started off creating 9 divs which would represent the 3x3 grids of my tic tac toe game.

 ### Javascript

+##### Adding a class on click:
-I started with a click event in which when i clicked on a grid, a class of 'X' or 'O' would be placed into the square.
+I started with a click event in which when i clicked on a grid, a class of 'X' or 'O' would be placed into the square div selected.
 To begin with, both classes were being allocated to each square

 ```javascript
 $('.square').on('click', function(event){